OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 To reduce log file size, one may set `zero-valued-counters` to false.
 This may impact on the visibility of information for which a stats counter as zero is relevant.

+If any exception policy is enabled, stats counters are logged.
+To control verbosity for application layer protocol errors, leave `per-app-proto-errors` as false.

 Outputs
 ~~~~~~~